tksarah/fetch-command-out/README.md

   - { com: 'cat /etc/hosts' , ofile: 'cat_hosts' }
 ```

-This roles was created with automatic when you run a playbook.
+This vars file will be created with automatic when you run a playbook.
-You only create a text file listed to run commands below,
+All you have to do is create a text file as below.

 ```